ablab/quast/README.md

 * Number of large contigs (i.e., longer than 500 bp) and total length of them.
 * Length of the largest contig.
 * N50 (length of a contig, such that all the contigs of at least the same length together cover at least 50% of the assembly).
-* Number of predicted genes, discovered either by GeneMark.hmm (for prokaryotes), GlimmerHMM (for eukaryotes) or MetaGeneMark (for metagenomes).
+* Number of predicted genes, discovered either by GeneMark.hmm (for prokaryotes), GeneMark-ES or GlimmerHMM (for eukaryotes), or MetaGeneMark (for metagenomes).

 **When a reference is given:**

-* Numbers of misassemblies of different kinds (inversions, relocations, translocations, interspecies translocations (--meta only) or local).
+* Numbers of misassemblies of different kinds (inversions, relocations, translocations, interspecies translocations (metaQUAST only) or local).
 * Number and total length of unaligned contigs.
 * Numbers of mismatches and indels, over the assembly and per 100 kb.
 * Genome fraction %, assembled part of the reference.